viant/mcp-sqlkit/README.md

   local filesystem (`~/.secret/mcpt` by default) or kept in-memory when a secret location is not configured.

-• **User-interaction flow** – when a connector is added without an existing secret, the toolbox can open a browser window where the user enters the missing credentials (or authorises an OAuth2 flow for BigQuery).
-The connector becomes active as soon as the secret is submitted.
+• **MCP user-interaction flow** – if a connector lacks a stored secret SQLKit uses the MCP `CreateUserInteraction` API to instruct the **client** to open a browser window.
+The user types the credentials (or completes an OAuth2 consent screen) directly in that page – the secret never passes through the MCP client.
+Once submitted the connector transitions from PENDING_SECRET to ACTIVE automatically.

 ## Quick start